-3.4.
+5.2.
 Streets and Sidewalks

 - A. Purpose and Intent.
-The standards regarding streets and sidewalks defined in this section shall be applied to all development applications.
-For the purpose of this section, development applications shall include site and development plans, preliminary plats, final plats, and construction plans.
+The standards regarding streets and sidewalks defined in this Section shall be applied to all development applications.
+For the purpose of this Section, development applications shall include site and development plans, preliminary plats, final plats, and construction plans.
 The City shall recognize two street design types, complete streets and traditional streets. - 1.
 Complete Streets.
-Complete Street Types in this Code are intended to provide a suite of options for redevelopment of roadways in the City.
-Complete streets are designed and operated to enable safe use and support a mixture of multimodal options which accommodate all users, whether vehicular, bicyclist or pedestrian.
-Complete street requirements are defined in Section 3.4.1.I: Complete Street Design Standards and 3.4.1.J: Complete Street Types. - 2.
+Complete Street Types in this LDC are intended to provide a suite of options for redevelopment of roadways in the City of Venice.
+Complete streets are designed and operated to enable safe use and support a mixture of multimodal options.
+It is the intent that these street types will allow for a context-sensitive system of complete streets in the City of Venice which accommodate all users, whether vehicular, bicyclist or pedestrian.
+Complete street requirements are defined in Section 5.2.1.I.: Complete Street Design Standards and 5.2.1.J: Complete Street Types. - 2.
 Traditional Streets.
-Traditional streets are designed for motor vehicle use and shall comply with the standards defined in Table 3.4.1.E.: Traditional Roadway Width Specifications.
+Traditional streets are designed for motor vehicle use and shall comply with the standards defined in Table 5.2.1.E.: Traditional Roadway Width Specifications.

-3.4.1.
+5.2.1.
 Streets

-A. Minimum Street Improvements.
-All streets shall conform to the requirements of this section, the latest version of the City Standard Details, and the Manual of Uniform Minimum Standards for Design, and Construction and Maintenance for Streets and Highways, State of Florida, including sidewalks and parkways to the established and approved grade.

-B. Street Signs and Street Names.

-- Street signs, showing the names of all intersecting streets, shall be erected at each intersection. - 2.
-All signs on City streets shall have blue background and design as required by the City. - All signs shall require approval by the City and/or the County as applicable before being installed.
-Street signs for any County-maintained street within the City limits shall meet County specifications. - 4.
-All development applications shall include a proposed addressing plan that includes proposed street names that shall be reviewed and approved by the City or County as applicable. - 5.
-New streets that are an extension of, or in alignment with, existing streets shall bear the same name as that of the existing streets.
+- A. Minimum Street Improvements.
+All streets will conform to the requirements of this Section, City Standard Details, and the Manual of Uniform Minimum Standards for Design, and Construction and Maintenance for Streets and Highways, State of Florida, including sidewalks and parkways to the established and approved grade. - B. Street Signs and Street Names. - 1.
+Street signs, showing the names of all intersecting streets, shall be erected at each intersection. - 2.
+All signs on City streets shall have blue background and shall be of a type being used in the City. - 3.
+All signs shall require approval by the City and/or the County as applicable, before being installed.
+Street signs for any county maintained street within the City limits shall meet county specifications. - 4.
+All development applications shall include a proposed addressing plan that includes proposed Street names which do not duplicate or may be confused with the names of existing streets and shall be reviewed and approved by the City and Sarasota County. - 5.
+New streets that are an extension of, or in alignment with, existing streets shall bear the same name as that of the existing streets. - C. Addressing.
+Buildings shall be addressed in compliance with the standards below:

-C. Addressing.